 - unexplained weight loss

-Having a single period that does not seem to stop is not usually a sign of a serious medical problem.
+Having a light period that does not seem to stop is not usually a sign of a serious medical problem.
 However, if it is painful or bothersome, a person can speak to a doctor about possible solutions.

 Having long periods frequently can indicate one of several potential conditions, such as endometriosis or uterine fibroids.
 A doctor can help diagnose and treat these conditions.